METALS-Shanghai metals fall on U.S.-N Korea tensions

-SYDNEY, Aug 11 (Reuters) - Most Chinese base metals were trading lower on Friday, pressured by uncertainty over U.S.-North Korea tensions that was shifting investment into gold and low-risk instruments.
+SYDNEY, Aug 11 (Reuters) - Chinese base metals traded lower on Friday, pressured by uncertainty over U.S.-North Korea tensions that was shifting investment into gold and low-risk instruments.

 "Rising geopolitical tension was once again the dominant theme in commodity markets," ANZ Bank said in a report.